 Above: Phyllomorpha laciniata

-After a rather unpleasant encounter with two large dogs, we left this productive spot and wandered further down the dry riverbed.
+After a sudden and rather unpleasant encounter with two large dogs, we somewhat reluctantly left this productive spot and wandered further down the dry riverbed.
 The vegetation started to change a little, and we found a nice population of the spiky, distinctive leaf beetle Dicladispa testacea, which feeds on rockroses (Cistus).

 Above: Dicladispa testacea